lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

         super.traitCollectionDidChange(previousTraitCollection)

         if (previousTraitCollection != nil) {
+            unbindAll()

             loadView()
             viewDidLoad()
         }
     }

-If the owner implements the `bundleForView` method, view documents will be loaded from the bundle returned by this method.
-Otherwise, they will be loaded from the application's main bundle.
-Note that property templates and color and font tables are always loaded from the application's main bundle.
+If the owner implements a method named `bundleForView`, view documents will be loaded from the bundle returned by this method.
+MarkupKit adds a default implementation of `bundleForView` to `UIResponder` that returns the application's main bundle.
+Subclasses can override this method to provide custom view loading behavior.
+If the owner does not implement `bundleForView`, the main bundle will be used.

+If a matching document is not found in the identified bundle, `LMViewBuilder` will look in the application's _Library/Application Support_ folder, first for a size class-specific layout, then for the default layout.

+Note that property templates and color and font tables are always loaded from the main bundle.

 ### Document Root
 The `root` parameter represents the value that will be used as the root view instance when the document is loaded.
 This value is often `nil`, meaning that the root view will be specified by the document itself.
 However, when non-`nil`, it means that the root view is being provided by the caller.
 In this case, the reserved `<root>` tag can be used as the document's root element to refer to this view.